AntonioND/ucity/docs/traffic.rst

 - While queue is not empty.

-  1. Check that there is population that needs to continue traveling.
+  1. Check that there is population that needs to continue travelling.

      Check that the variable holding the remaining population of the building is not 0.
 If it is, exit.